|

 Pray Without Ceasing

-In obedience to St. Paul’s instruction to “Pray without ceasing” (I Thessalonians 5:17), the early Christian monks of Egypt customarily chanted the Jesus Prayer over and over again, until it echoed in their hearts day and night.
-Often they kept track of their repetitions on knots in a woolen cord.
+In obedience to St. Paul’s instruction to “Pray without ceasing” (I Thessalonians 5:17), the early Christian monks of Egypt used to chant verses from Scripture, repeating them over and over again, as a form of meditation.
+The Jesus Prayer probably grew out of this practice.

 Greek worshippers often use abbreviated forms of the Jesus Prayer, such as, “Lord have mercy” (Kyrie eleison).
 This version of the Jesus Prayer found its way into the Catholic liturgy, in the form of the so-called Kyrie.
 In the traditional Catholic Mass, the Kyrie is sung in this manner: